Wittenberg: History

-attempts to document this tragic bombing outside Wittenberg.
+attempts to document the tragic bombing outside Wittenberg.

 In 1945, Wittenberg issued 19 of its own postage stamps, each depicting Hitler but with a large black round overprint covering his face.
 At the end of the war, Soviet forces occupied Wittenberg; it became part of East Germany in 1949.
 During the East German period, it formed part of Halle District.
 By means of the peaceful revolution in 1989, the communist régime dissolved and the town has been governed democratically since 1990.